Is Orlando expensive? This is the price of an Orlando vacation, including food & hotel prices, as well as saving money

-- Resorts – In a popular area in the Celebration neighbourhood, you can book rooms at Magic Village Resort Orlando Near Disney for around $200 a night or Universal’s Lowes Sapphire Falls Resort for a similar price; plus the latter allows for earlier entry into The Wizarding World of Harry Potter.
-If you are looking for the Disney experience then you can book the for Disney’s Art of Animation Resort for $165 for a standard room or if you want to splurge, look at the Disney’s Polynesian Village Resort for rooms around $400+.
+- Resorts – In a popular area in the Celebration neighborhood, you can book rooms at Magic Village Resort Orlando Near Disney for around $200 a night or Universal’s Lowes Sapphire Falls Resort for a similar price; plus the latter allows for earlier entry into The Wizarding World of Harry Potter.
+If you are looking for the Disney experience then you can book for Disney’s Art of Animation Resort for $165 for a standard room or if you want to splurge, look at Disney’s Polynesian Village Resort for rooms around $400+.

-- Moderately priced Luxury – If you are looking for luxury but don’t want to spend a fortune, Orlando have some great options for all types of visitors; particularly rooms around or under $100.
+- Moderately priced Luxury – If you are looking for luxury but don’t want to spend a fortune, Orlando has some great options for all types of visitors; particularly rooms around or under $100.
 The Comfort Suites Maingate East starts at $110, The Point Hotel and Suites cost $101 and the Holiday Inn on International Drive can be as little as $90.